ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 addresses (for example, due to expiry of the TTL on that DNS record), the client should react based on its current progress.
-Additionally, addresses from SVCB IP hints SHOULD be removed from the list once A and AAAA records are received for the corresponding name and those addresses are absent from the received records {{Section 7.3 of SVCB}}.
+Additionally, addresses from SVCB IP hints SHOULD be removed from the list once A and AAAA records are received for the corresponding name, if the addresses from the hints are absent from the received records {{Section 7.3 of SVCB}}.

 If an address is removed from the list that already had a connection